Marmeus/Kali-Booster/README.md

 chmod +x kaliBoost.sh
 ./kaliBoost.sh
 ```
+# Random stuff

-# New Wallpaper
+## New Wallpaper

 Changes the default Kali-Linux wallpaper but the one stored at `./Wallpaper.png`.
 The actual wallpaper was made by [Samiel](https://www.teepublic.com/user/samiel).

+## Hack font

+Install the [Hack](https://github.com/source-foundry/Hack) font on the system.

 # New Aliases
-Sometimes you are tired of executing the same long comand over and over this is why I created the following aliases.
+Sometimes you are tired of executing the same long command over and over this is why I created the following aliases.
--  **mkcd**: Creates and access the directory.
+-  **mkcd**: Creates and accesses the directory.
 -  **sttysize**: Sends to your clipboard the command `stty rows X columns Y` with the correct rows and columns for your full TTY shell.
 - **rot13**: Does rot13 to the input sent through a pipe.
 -  **htb**: Starts openvpn for hackthebox.